Porting Applications using Recipes

 Templates

-The template is the type of the program/library build system, programs using an Autotools build system will have a configure file on the root of the repository/tarball source, programs using CMake build system will have a CMakeLists.txt file with all available CMake flags and a cmake folder, programs using Meson build system will have a meson.build file, Rust programs will have a Cargo.toml file.
+The template is the build system of the program or library, programs using an GNU Autotools build system will have a configure file on the root of the source tarball, programs using CMake build system will have a CMakeLists.txt file with all available CMake flags and a cmake folder, programs using Meson build system will have a meson.build file, Rust programs will have a Cargo.toml file, etc.

-• template = "cargo" - compile with cargo (Rust programs, you can't use the script = field).
+• template = "cargo" - Build with Cargo and cross-compilation variables (Rust programs with one package in the Cargo workspace, you can't use the script = field).

-• template = "configure" - compile with configure and make (you can't use the script = field).
+• template = "configure" - Build with GNU Autotools and cross-compilation variables (you can't use the script = field).

-• template = "custom" - run your custom script = field and compile (Any build system/installation process).
+• template = "custom" - Run your commands on the script = field and build (Any build system or installation process).

-The script = field runs any shell command, it's useful if the software use a script to build from source or need custom options that Cookbook don't support.
+The script = field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options that Cookbook don't support.

-To find the supported Cookbook shell commands, look the recipes using a script = field on their recipe.toml or read the source code.
+To find the supported Cookbook terminal commands, look the recipes using a script = field on their recipe.toml or read the source code.

 COOKBOOK_CARGO="${COOKBOOK_REDOXER}"